Creamy Southwest Corn Dip

 Written By: Emily Chen

-Dietary Preferences: Vegetarian-Friendly, Gluten-Free Option
+Dietary Options: Vegetarian-Friendly, Gluten-Free Option

-What You'll Need
+Ingredients You’ll Need

-01 2 (15.25 ounce) cans southwest corn, drained
+Quantity of Ingredients: 01 2 (15.25 ounce) cans southwest corn, drained

-02 10 ounces Rotel diced tomatoes and green chilies
+Quantity of Ingredients: 02 10 ounces Rotel diced tomatoes and green chilies

-03 2 cups shredded cheddar cheese
+Quantity of Ingredients: 03 2 cups shredded cheddar cheese

-04 8 green onions, diced
+Quantity of Ingredients: 04 8 green onions, diced

-05 8 ounces cream cheese, softened
+Quantity of Ingredients: 05 8 ounces cream cheese, softened

-06 1 cup sour cream
+Quantity of Ingredients: 06 1 cup sour cream

-07 1 teaspoon black pepper
+Quantity of Ingredients: 07 1 teaspoon black pepper

-08 ½ teaspoon garlic powder
+Quantity of Ingredients: 08 ½ teaspoon garlic powder

-09 ½ teaspoon salt
+Quantity of Ingredients: 09 ½ teaspoon salt

-10 ⅓ cup chopped cilantro
+Quantity of Ingredients: 10 ⅓ cup chopped cilantro

 How to Make It